rasberryrabbit/16F676MPPT/README.md

 # PIC16F676MPPT
 Solar MPPT circuit by 16F676.
-It doesn't tested yet.
+It did tested and work good.

 This is simple MPPT for solar panel.
 PWM driven by software.